What Hemorrhoids Actually Are — And 4 Ways to Find Relief

 What are hemorrhoids?

-You know that hemorrhoids can cause irritation, pain and even bleeding during bowel movements, but what exactly are these number two nightmares?
+You know that hemorrhoids can cause irritation, pain and even bleeding during bowel movements, but what exactly are these number-two nightmares?
 Think of them like varicose veins, but for your behind.

 Internal hemorrhoids can form in the lining of your rectum or anal cavity and, in the most severe cases, may even protrude out.
 External ones, on the other hand, may feel like bumps underneath the skin around your anus.

 Just because you see blood in your stool, it doesn’t automatically mean you have hemorrhoids, either.
-Bleeding during a bowel movement can be due to a variety of things, from something as common as an anal fissure or tear to more serious conditions like intestinal bleeding or colon cancer.
+Bleeding during a bowel movement can be due to a variety of things, from something as common as an anal fissure or tear to more serious conditions like intestinal bleeding or colon cancer

 Why do I get hemorrhoids?

 All that said, the experts do have some pretty good hunches about what may be triggering your latest flare-up.
-The most likely causes are increased pressure in your abdomen and pelvis, as well as a natural weakening of the body tissue surrounding your veins, which allows them to bulge.
+The most likely causes are increased pressure in your abdomen and pelvis, as well as a natural weakening of the tissue surrounding your veins, which allows them to bulge.

 That’s why hemorrhoids often occur in pregnant women, people who lift heavy objects like weightlifters and those who repeatedly push or strain to do their business, often due to constipation or diarrhea.